rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             t.type = ‹target› ≫ value ‹type id›

-        There are 3 trackers types, each corresponing to the following values:
+        There are 3 trackers types, each corresponding to the following values:

         * ``1`` - HTTP
         * ``2`` - UDP